 Lorenzo Lopez, a lonely and unlikable Spaniard passing goods to smugglers, had a particular affinity for Virgílio.
 On one of those business mornings on the border, Virgílio didn’t find Lorenzo.
-In his place was a letter with Virgílio’s name that contained a key and an address written on a small paper.
+In his place was a letter with Virgílio’s name and an address written on a small paper.
 It read: “Rua do Passadiço, 142, Lisboa”.
-On the inside of the envelope, written in pencil, was a date and hour, followed by a note that had clearly been written in a hurry, saying: – “I need you to find the map in an hour.
+On the inside of the envelope, written in pencil, was a date and hour, followed by a note that had clearly been written in a hurry, saying: – “I need you and your partners to find the map in an hour.
 I'm counting on you, my dear friend.”
 But what was this map Lorenzo wanted Virgílio to find?
 And where was Lorenzo?

 Distressed and intrigued by the disappearance of his friend, not knowing what he would find, our navigator/smuggler headed for Lisbon.